geoadmin/web-mapviewer/src/modules/drawing/README.md

   When serializing the openlayers features as KML, this information will appear inside the `<Style>` tag and is readable by any mapviewer that supports KML.

-TODO update this

 - **EditableFeature:** We store on the openlayers feature directly the corresponding **EditableFeature**.
-When serializing the openlayers features as KML, this data will appear inside the `<ExtendedData>` tag.
-When the extended data is modified or when the openlayers feature is rerendered, openlayers will automatically call the [featurestylefunction](lib/style.js) that was previously defined with `setStyle(featureStyleFunction)`.
+When serializing the openlayers features as KML, this data will be removed to avoid duplicate styling in the final KML which would increase its size.
+When the openlayers feature is rerendered, openlayers will automatically call the [featurestylefunction](lib/style.js) that was previously defined with `setStyle(featureStyleFunction)`.
   This function will take the **EditableFeature** and generate the corresponding **Style**.
 When an openlayers feature is selected, its corresponding **EditableFeature** will be saved in the store so